Hana Yoshida: 2024–25 season

 In late February, Yoshida won the bronze medal at the 2025 Asian Winter Games in Harbin, China behind Kim Chae-yeon and Kaori Sakamoto.
 She then finished the season by placing fifth at the 2025 Road to 26 Trophy.

-2025–26 season
+2025–26 season: Struggles & retirement

 Yoshida opened her season by competing on the 2025–26 Challenge Series, finishing eighth at the 2025 CS Kinoshita Group Cup and at the 2025 CS Nebelhorn Trophy.
-She then went on to compete on the 2025–26 Grand Prix circuit, finishing tenth at the 2025 Cup of China.
+She then went on to compete on the 2025–26 Grand Prix circuit, finishing tenth at the 2025 Cup of China and ninth at 2025 Skate America.

+In December, she competed at the 2025–26 Japan Championships.
+She placed twenty-eighth in the short program and did not advance to the free skate segment.

+On March 31, 2026, Yoshida announced her retirement from competitive figure skating.